-- 51. (1) Unless the Constitution provides otherwise - - (a) a majority of the members of the National Assembly must be present before a vote may be taken on a Bill or an amendment to a Bill; - (b) one third of the members must be present before a vote may be taken on any other question before the Assembly; and - (c) all questions before the Assembly are decided by a majority of the votes cast. - (2) The presiding member of the National Assembly has no deliberative vote, but - - (a) must cast a deciding vote when there is an equal number of votes on both sides of a question; and - (b) may cast a deliberative vote when a question must be decided by a vote of at
+- 51. (1) Unless the Constitution provides otherwise - - (a) a majority of the members of the National Assembly must be present before a vote may be taken on a Bill or an amendment to a Bill; - (b) at least one third of the members must be present before a vote may be taken on any other question before the Assembly; and - (c) all questions before the Assembly are decided by a majority of the votes cast. - (2) The presiding member of the National Assembly has no deliberative vote, but - (a) must cast a deciding vote when there is an equal number of votes on each side of a question; and - (b) may cast a deliberative vote when a question must be decided with the support of a vote of at least two thirds of the members.